bomonike/bomonike.github.io/acronyms.md

 *	HANA	=	High-performance ANalytic Application	(SAP's in-memory column-oriented relational DBMS)
 * HBD = Happy Birth Day
 *	HBI	=	High Business Impact (flag for Azure to add encryption and limit diagnostics collection on sensitive data)
-* HBM = High Bandwidth Memory (a type of RAM designed for high-performance applications like GPUs, AI accelerators, and supercomputers)
+* HBM = High Bandwidth Memory (a sandwich of RAM on top of an imposer next to the processor for 1-4 TB/s bandwidth to GPUs, AI accelerators, and supercomputers)
 * HNSW = Hierarchical Navigable Small World (graphs)
 *	HCL	=	HashiCorp Configuration Language
 *	HD	=	High Definition